tylerxiety/nn-zero-to-hero-notes/README.md

 - Brief convolutions preview/hint: this use of convolutions is strictly for efficiency.
 It does not change the model we implemented here.
 Efficiency: 1) the for loop is not outside in python, but inside of the kernals in CUDA; 2) values in nodes are reused for each 'linear filter'.
 - We pytorchified the code here. pytorch is better, but sometimes the documentation is a bit messy
 - It's a good practice that prototype in jupyter notebook and make sure that all the shapes work out first and then copy the code to the repository to do actual training/experiments.
+- The matrix multiplication operator @ in PyTorch only works on the last dimension. torch.randn(4, 3, 29, 80) @ torch.randn(80, 200) gets a size of ([4, 3, 29, 200])

+## 7. Let's build GPT

+- Attention is a **communication mechanism**.
+Can be seen as nodes in a directed graph looking at each other and aggregating information with a weighted sum from all nodes that point to them, with data-dependent weights.
+In principle it can be applied to any arbitatry directed graph.
+- There is no notion of space.
+Attention simply acts over a set of vectors.
+This is why we need to positionally encode tokens.
+- Each example across batch dimension is of course processed completely independently and never "talk" to each other.
+So in the above example, there 4 groups of 8 nodes processing independently.
+- In an "encoder" attention block just delete the single line that does masking with `tril`, allowing all tokens to communicate.
+This block here is called a "decoder" attention block because it has triangular masking, and is usually used in autoregressive settings, like language modeling.
+- "self-attention" just means that the keys and values are produced from the same source as queries.
+In "cross-attention", the queries still get produced from x, but the keys and values come from some other, external source (e.g. an encoder module)
+- "Scaled" attention additional divides `wei` by 1/sqrt(head_size).
+This makes it so when input Q,K are unit variance, wei will be unit variance too and Softmax will stay diffuse and not saturate too much.
+The scaling is used just to control the variance at init.
+Illustration below